 As for Leo Sr.’s role, he dropped everything to drive around town with his boy, looking for Michelle no matter the time, before helping him make a few calls to nearby hospitals and her parents.
 His wife took over a couple of hours later, just for him to rejoin the search the following morning and reportedly continue helping out, leading to the recovery of Michelle’s bloodied remains on the 27th.
 Leo Sr. testified during his son’s 1989 trial that an “inner force” or God had urged him directly to the canal along State Road 33, where he’d found his daughter-in-law beneath a piece of plywood.

 The charge against Leo Sr. carried a penalty of up to 25 years, yet his plea enabled him to get a reduced sentence of 12 years, with credit for time already served in county jail.
 He was identified as a repeat offender who deserved prison time as he was at “high risk” of committing such an egregious crime again and had a “long history of denial.”
-It came to light that Leo Sr. had been convicted of sex acts against a 9-year-old in Rhode Island in 1987 and was wanted for a similar charge in Massachusetts — the latter state did not request extradition.
+It actually came to light that Leo Sr. had been convicted of sex acts against a 9-year-old in Rhode Island in 1987 and was wanted for a similar charge in Massachusetts — the latter state has not requested extradition until now.

 “I know what I did, and I know what I didn’t do,” Leo Sr. told the court during his sentencing hearing.
 “I didn’t do that, but somehow I’m accepting guilt for it.”
-Therefore, today, at 80, the convicted felon is incarcerated at the medium-security Idaho State Correctional Institution in Boise.
-It’s imperative to note he will be released following his sentence satisfaction date of October 30, 2022.
+Therefore, the convicted felon served his time at the medium-security Idaho State Correctional Institution in Boise before being released on October 28, 2022.
+And today, at the age of 82, it appears as if this free man prefers to lead a quiet life well away from the spotlight, dedicated to moving on from the past by spending as much time with loved ones as possible.

 Read More: Where is Leo Schofield’s Daughter Ashley Schofield Now?